STAND. COM. REP. NO. 2444

 State of Hawaii

-Your Committee on Labor, to which was referred S.B.
-No. 2376 entitled:
+Your Committees on Education and Commerce, Consumer Protection, and Health, to which was referred S.B.
+No. 2976 entitled:

-As affirmed by the record of votes of the members of your Committee on Labor that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
-No. 2376, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
-No. 2376, S.D.
-1, and be referred to your Committee on Commerce, Consumer Protection, and Health.
+As affirmed by the records of votes of the members of your Committees on Education and Commerce, Consumer Protection, and Health that are attached to this report, your Committees are in accord with the intent and purpose of S.B.
+No. 2976, as amended herein, and recommend that it pass Second Reading in the form attached hereto as S.B.
+No. 2976, S.D.
+1, and be referred to your Committee on Ways and Means.